mrniko/hibernate-dsc/README.md

 Dynamic Sql Cache module for [Hibernate 4+](http://hibernate.org).

-This project used by author in several projects some of them under heavy load.
+The module has been succesfully used in number of projects those running under heavy load.
-Inefficient Hibernate query caching mechanism is the reason to create this project.
+The reason to create this project is inefficient Hibernate query caching mechanism.
 Key disadvantages of Hibernate caching system:

-1. HQL-cache (including entity-collections cache) clears on every UPDATE, INSERT or DELETE operation performed on any entity-table included in hql-query or entity-collection.
+1. Any (INSERT, UPDATE, DELETE) operation runned on any Entity-table clears hql cache assigned to hql-query or entity collection.
 This nullifies the benefits of using HQL-cache and entity-collection cache in case of huge amount of queries.
 2. SQL-cache holds result of first query invocation only and holds it forever, there is no way to reset it.